-- Hierarchical File System (HFS) - Network File System (NFS): Using NFS client on z/OS UNIX System Services, you can mount a file system, directory, or file from any system with an NFS server within your user directory.
-You can edit or browse the files. - Distributed File System (DFS[TM]): A DCE component, DFS joins the local file systems of several file server machines, making the files equally available to all DFS client machines.
-DFS allows users to access and share files stored on a file server anywhere in the network, without having to consider the physical location of the file. - Temporary File System (TFS): The TFS is an in-memory physical file system that delivers high-speed I/O. To take advantage of that, the system programmer (superuser) can mount a TFS over the /tmp directory so it can be used as a high-speed file system for temporary files.
+- zSeries File System (zFS): zFS is the strategic file system for z/OS UNIX and continues to be enhanced to provide superior performance, reliability, and data integrity. zFS file systems can be mounted into the z/OS UNIX hierarchy along with other local (or remote) file system types (for example, HFS, TFS, AUTOMNT and NFS).
+Also, zFS can support access control lists (ACLs).
+For more information, see z/OS Distributed File Service zSeries File System Administrationand z/OS Migration. - Hierarchical File System (HFS): In HFS, the entire file hierarchy is a collection of hierarchical file system data sets (HFS data sets).
+Each HFS data set is a mountable file system.
+DFSMS facilities are used to manage an HFS data set, and DFSMS Hierarchical Storage Manager (DFSMShsm) is used to back up and restore an HFS data set. - Network File System (NFS): Using NFS client on z/OS UNIX System Services, you can mount a file system, directory, or file from any system with an NFS server within your user directory.
+You can edit or browse the files.
+For more information, see "Using the Network File System feature" on page 199 andz/OS Network File System Guide and Reference. - Distributed File System (DFS): DFS joins the local file systems of several file server machines, making the files equally available to all DFS client machines.
+DFS allows users to access and share files stored on a file server anywhere in the network, without having to consider the physical location of the file.
+For more information, see z/OS DFSMS Using Data Sets. - Temporary File System (TFS): The TFS is an in-memory physical file system that delivers high-speed I/O. To take advantage of that, the system programmer (superuser) can mount a TFS over the /tmp directory so it can be used as a high-speed file system for temporary files.
 (Normally, the TFS is the file system that is mounted instead of the HFS if the kernel is started in minimum setup mode.)